1989:

 Marvin Miller, the narrator of Disney's 1959 classic Sleeping Beauty, is born in St. Louis, Missouri.
 Possessing a deep, baritone voice, fans of the sci-fi feature Forbidden Planet will know Miller as the voice of Robby the Robot.

 Legendary funnyman Red Skelton is born in Vincennes, Indiana.
-He will appear on the 1976 TV special Monsanto Night Presents Walt Disney's America on Parade.
+Best known as a top radio and television star from 1937 to 1971, he appeared on the 1976 TV special Monsanto Night Presents Walt Disney's America on Parade.

 1932: